Franklin M. Doolittle: Biography

 Doolittle was born on June 16, 1893, in New Haven, Connecticut.
 He had an early interest in radio (then known as "wireless telegraphy") and built his first station in 1906 at the age of 13, using a Ford automobile spark coil as a transmitter, and a coherer receiver.
 He later built an arc transmitter capable of audio transmissions.

 At age 18, Doolittle enrolled in the Sheffield Scientific School at Yale University, while continuing to work during vacation periods aboard merchant ships as a commercial radio operator for the United Wireless Telegraph Company and American Marconi.
 He also taught evening radio courses at the New Haven Boys' Club.
 In 1915, he was awarded the degree of Bachelor of Philosophy in Electrical Engineering, and after graduating worked for two years on radio projects at Bell Telephone Laboratories in New York City.
-During World War One he became an ensign in the Naval Reserve, and after completing a training course at Annapolis transferred to the regular line, becoming a radio officer under Admiral Hoogewerf in the 4th Squadron, Atlantic Fleet.
+During World War One he became an ensign in the Naval Reserve, and after completing a training course at Annapolis transferred to the regular line, becoming a radio officer under Admiral Hoogewerff in the 4th Squadron, Atlantic Fleet.
 With the end of the war, Doolittle returned to New Haven.
 In 1919 he began to teach communications engineering at Yale on a part-time basis, which lasted for six years.

 Doolittle operated an amateur radio station, 1AGI, located at his home at 167 Willard Street in New Haven.
 In 1921, he began broadcasting weekly concerts, and on November 12, 1921, made one of the first broadcasts of a football game, between Yale and Princeton universities, when he repeated sideline commentary by New Haven Register reporter Dan Mulvey, that was received by telephone.
 The Department of Commerce, which regulated U.S. radio at this time, eventually banned entertainment broadcasts by amateur radio stations and issued a regulation requiring that broadcasting stations would now have to hold a Limited Commercial license.
 On December 2, 1922, a broadcasting station license, with the call sign WPAJ, was issued to the Doolittle Radio Company in New Haven, which made its debut broadcast on December 10, 1922.
 Although not the first commercially licensed broadcasting station in the state of Connecticut, this station, now WDRC in Hartford, is the state's oldest surviving one.